 back to Alphabetical index · Taxonomic index

-The inflorescence is narrowly triangular in shape and not leafy.
+The inflorescence is narrowly pyramidal with a long, non-leafy cylindrical terminal portion.
 The branches are ascending to almost patent and the rachis is only slightly flexuose.
-Flowers are clustered at the top but well spaced below.
 The numerous long prickles are reddish with a distinct yellow tip.
 They are usually straight and patent to slightly downturned or sometimes curved.

-Leaves are often distinctly yellow-green in colour, sharply and quite deeply serrate (dissected) with an acuminate apex.
-The leaflets are concave (folded or curled inwards) and have prominent veins.
+Leaves are often distinctly yellow-green in colour, sharply and quite deeply serrate with an acuminate apex.
+The leaflets are somewhat plicate and folded or curled inwards so that the whitish felting of the underside can be visible around the margins.

-The terminal leaflet is relatively narrow, obovate, about 8 x 5cm.
+The terminal leaflet is relatively narrow, obovate, about 8 x 5cm, but can be broader and more elliptical in shape (perhaps typically so in Dorset plants).

 Leaflets are shortly downy below, often appearing greenish-white felted.